DrFairy/yii2-ARImages/README.md

 SETTINGS
 --------

-### Internal ###
+### Internal via AR Model class behavior settings ###

-To setup ARImages behavior
+To setup ARImages behavior for an AR Model class you may (not must) redefine your images location settings in AR Model class' ARImages behavior setting 'imagesRoot':

-* First you set your main application ID to `APP_OWNER` constant in the ARImages class.
+* Redefine `'APP_OWNER'` by your main application ID (the default value of `'APP_OWNER'` is 'basic').
 Main one means the application in which you save image data of your AR Models.
 It's set in `config/main.php` (or in `config/web.php` in case of using base Yii2 app template):

 ```
 	...